spryker/spryker-shop-core/Bundles/CompanyPage/src/SprykerShop/Yves/CompanyPage/Theme/default/components/molecules/permission-table/README.md

 # permission-table (molecule)

-Displays a roles permission as table with action links (configure, unassign, assign).
+Displays a role's permission as a table with action links (configure, unassign, assign).

 ## Code sample